 Rome’s Lazio region isn’t the only Italian region with unique pasta dishes.
 In Emilia-Romagna, fresh ribbon pastas and meaty ragus hold court while thick spaghetti-like bigoli pastas share the menu with rich risottos in inland Veneto cities like Verona.
 Further south in Naples, diners regularly eat rustic pastas topped with onion-laden Genovese sauce.

-Roman menus are the most homogeneous in all of Italy with most trattorias serving at least three of the city’s main pastas – Cacio e Pepe, Carbonara, Amatriciana and Gricia.
-Though these pastas have all achieved global fame, they remain as popular as ever in Rome.
+Roman menus are the most homogeneous in all of Italy with most trattorias serving the city’s best pastas – Cacio e Pepe, Carbonara, Amatriciana and Gricia.
+Though these Roman pastas have all achieved global fame, they remain as popular as ever in Rome.

 1. Cacio e Pepe

 Cacio e Pepe translates to cheese and pepper and that’s exactly what’s in Rome’s most famous pasta.
 Besides black pepper and Pecorino Romano cheese, the only other Cacio e Pepe ingredients are pasta and salt.
 In Rome, thick, fresh, spaghetti-like strands of tonnarelli marry the dreamy mix together like nowhere else.

 Learn how to cook Cacio e Pepe at home.

 Don’t underestimate Cacio e Pepe based on its short list of ingredients found in every Italian kitchen.
 The combination of freshly ground black pepper and salty Pecorino cheese is a synthesis of local ingredients that cooks have ‘on hand’.
 It’s a masterpiece of kitchen craftsmanship where starchy pasta water, salty pecorino and earthy pepper combine to make a dish that’s better than sum of its parts.